 17-25-21.
 Primary elections Primary general elections.
+[Effective January 1, 2024.]

-Any candidate eligible to receive public funds and electing to receive these funds who is challenged for nomination for general office in a political party primary general election shall be permitted to raise and expend an additional amount of private funds equal to one-third (1/3) of the maximum allowable expenditure amount for the office or equal to the total amount spent by the candidates' opponent or opponents in the primary general election, whichever amount is less.
-The additional amount received in contributions must be expended prior to the primary general election.
-The additional private contributions shall not be eligible for matching public funds.
+22 Any candidate eligible to receive public funds and electing to receive these funds who is challenged for nomination for general office in a political party primary general election primary 23 24 shall be permitted to raise and expend an additional amount of funds equal to one-third (1/3) of the 25 maximum allowable expenditure amount for the office or equal to the total amount spent by the 26 candidates' opponent or opponents in the primary general election, whichever amount is less.
+The 27 additional amount received in contributions must be expended prior to the primary general election.
+28 Any candidate eligible to receive public funds and electing to receive these funds may use public 29 funds made available pursuant to this chapter for any allowable expense, as defined in § 17-25-20, 30 to seek party nomination for general office.